-1. No need to update your hostname every 30 days to keep your hostnames active.
+1. No need to confirm your hostname every 30 days to keep your hostnames active.

 2. Access to No-IP Phone support.

 4. More domains to choose from when creating a host.

 You can upgrade to Enhanced DNS when you log into your No-IP account.
-From there select “Upgrade to Enhanced” button located above the “Account Overview” box on the right side of your dashboard.
+From there, select “Upgrade to Enhanced” button located underneath the “Account Overview” box on the right side of your dashboard.